Edited by Alex Davydovich (MGBH)

 Of course, I believe in God, but my God is not a gentleman with a beard.
 It is a power, an incredibly extraordinary power.

-I: Can I ask you this: what emotion do you feel when you when you contemplate that death is going to extinguish so rare a machine as you are?
+I: Can I ask you this: what emotion do you feel when you contemplate that death is going to extinguish so rare a machine as you are?
 A computer with so much heart and so crammed with music and experience?
 What do you feel?

 AR: You know, I didn’t give it much thought.
 There is such a thing, which I do believe, in a word, which is not ever clear to anybody, you know, we use the word “soul” easily in every language.
 Every language uses it, and we don’t know what it is really, where to place it.
 And I think this thing is in us, in metaphysical power somehow, which just emanates.
 You know I feel that always, as I told you before, in my concerts.
 We don’t give it much thought, but there is something floating, something unknown around us in here; and I think that has no place to disappear.
 And I think that after our death, if we had an amount of it in us somewhere, it’s around.
 By the way, it was once a very rainy day in London and I was with a great singer Emy Destinn.
 She asked me very innocently, “How did Chopin play?”
 I didn’t hear Chopin play at all, so I could only imagine something.
 I was just going to tell her, “Don’t ask me such silly questions.”
 But by some instinct I went to the piano and played a little piece of Chopin that I never played in concert.
 And it wasn’t me who played.
 I played the piece through, and we both got a little pale, you know?
 I wasn’t playing it myself.
 I wouldn’t have played it like that.
 Make what you want of it.